Explainer

 • Media engagement is critical, particularly in the B2B world, with 93% of purchases beginning with an online search.

 • On the other hand, 65% of consumers feel more connected to brands with a robust social presence.
-As a result, PRs must balance media relations with sufficient social media activity.
+As a result, PR professionals must balance media relations with sufficient social media activity.

 • Facts, honesty, and clear communication are critical to building long-term trust and credibility since 94% of consumers surveyed remain loyal to a transparent brand.